-State Water Quality Certification is proposed for projects that result in the permanent loss of less than 3.0 acres of Waters of the United States or less than 1500 linear feet of streams.
-For projects that result in the permanent loss of 3.0 acres or greater of Waters of the United States or 1500 linear feet or greater of streams, project specific Section 401 Water Quality Certification will be acquired under the Section 408 review process.
+The Texas Commission on Environmental Quality (TCEQ) certification is required pursuant to Section 401 of the Clean Water Act (CWA) and Title 30, Texas Administrative Code, Chapter 279, for activities for which it is responsible.
+It is expected that those activities that result in the loss of less than 3.0 acres of Waters of the United States or less than 1500 linear feet of streams in waters of the state, under this RGP should not result in a violation of established Texas Water Quality Standards provided that the Standard Provisions are followed (would be in proposed Appendix D).
+For projects that result in the permanent loss of 3.0 acres or greater of Waters of the United States or 1500 linear feet or greater of streams, it is expected that project specific Section 401 Water Quality Certification will need to be acquired under the Section 408 review process, during the USACE real estate action, or other USACE NEPA associated evaluation and associated authorization.
+The Corps is requesting the TCEQ grant certification pursuant to Section 401 of the CWA.